Pritam: Career

-Pre-Bollywood
+1997–2003: Ad-Jingles and Bollywood debut

 After completing his sound engineering course from FTII Pune, Chakraborty came to Mumbai in 1997.
 He started composing ad jingles where he met other budding artists such as Shantanu Moitra, Rajkumar Hirani, Sanjay Gadhvi and Jeet Gannguli.
 Pritam composed renowned jingles for brands like Santro, Emami, McDonald's, Head & Shoulders, Thums Up, Limca, Complan and composed title tracks for TV serials such as Astitva, Kkavyanjali, Ye Meri Life Hai, Remix, Kashmeer, Miilee, and Dil Kare.

-Early Bollywood career (with Jeet Gannguli)

 Pritam got his first break for Tere Liye (released December 2001).
 Though the music was well-received, the film missed the mark.
-In 2002, The Jeet-Pritam duo once again composed music for Yash Raj Films' Mere Yaar Ki Shaadi Hai.
-All the songs from that movie were chartbusters.
-Soon after, over some misunderstanding, Jeet decided to split and the partners and go their separate ways.
+In 2002, the Jeet-Pritam duo once again composed music for Yash Raj Films' Mere Yaar Ki Shaadi Hai.
+All the songs from the film were chartbusters.
+Soon after, over some misunderstanding, Jeet decided to split from the partnership.

-Solo career
+2004–2009: Dhoom, Life in a Metro and Love Aaj Kal

 Pritam's compositions were noted for their ability to blend Indian classical music with western styles.
-His compositions for Gadhvi's second movie Dhoom were a runaway hit.
-The title-track of Dhoom in two versions – Hindi (by Sunidhi Chauhan) and English (by Tata Young) – broke geographic barriers becoming popular in pubs in the UK, USA and the East Asia and won him a Zee Cine Award for Best Track of the Year.
-He received two nominations for Dhoom.
+His compositions for Gadhvi's second film Dhoom were a runaway hit.
+The title-track of Dhoom in two versions – Hindi (by Sunidhi Chauhan) and English (by Tata Young) – broke geographic barriers becoming popular in pubs in the UK, USA and the East Asia and won him his first Zee Cine Award for Best Track of the Year.
+He received his first nomination for the Filmfare Award for Best Music Director for the soundtrack of Dhoom.